csalmeida/ruby-fundamentals/README.md

 end
 ```

-> There's a challenge available for this chapter: [Blank Patterns](challenges/blank-patterns.rb)
+> There's a challenge available for this chapter: [Blanket Patterns](challenges/blanket-patterns.rb)

 # Scripting